nicoleroux96-cell/Customer-Retention-Analysis-SQL-Excel/SQL/dashboard_pages/03_Digital Engagement/README.md

 ---

-## 1. Headline KPIs

-This query calculates the five headline customer retention metrics displayed in the KPIs at the top of the page.
+## 1. Returning Customer Rate by Digital Engagement Level (Line Chart)

+This query measures each customer's overall historical digital engagement by counting their clickstream events before the cutoff date.
+Customers are then grouped into four engagement levels based on their total number of digital interactions: **1–4 Events, 5–6 Events, 7–8 Events, and 9+ Events**.

+Each engagement group is compared with future purchasing activity to calculate the number of customers who returned after the cutoff and the resulting Returning Customer Rate.

 ```sql
 WITH historical_customers AS (